-7. The Code Authority is hereby constituted the agency to endeavor to effect, by arbitral proceedings or otherwise, adjustments of contracts entered into by members of the Industry where the costs of executing such contracts are increased through the application of the provisions of the Act or of this Code.
+7. The Code Authority is hereby constituted the agency to endeavor to effect, by arbitral proceedings or otherwise, adjustments of contracts entered into by members of the Industry, where the cost of executing such contracts is increased through the application of the provisions of the Act or of this Code.

-ARTICLE III-HOURS OF LABOR
+ARTICLE III-Hours of Labor